lbryio/lbry-sdk/README.md

 necessary chunks may use some identifier, chosen by the application, to find clients which do know all of the necessary chunks.

-## Running
+## For Developers

-LBRYnet comes with an file sharing application, called 'lbrynet-console', which breaks files into chunks, encrypts them with a symmetric key, computes their sha384 hash sum, generates a special file called a 'stream descriptor' containing the hash sums and some other file metadata, and makes the chunks available for download by other peers.
+LBRY comes with an file sharing application, called 'lbrynet-console', which breaks files into chunks, encrypts them with a symmetric key, computes their sha384 hash sum, generates a special file called a 'stream descriptor' containing the hash sums and some other file metadata, and makes the chunks available for download by other peers.
 A peer wishing to download the file